kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 .. cppkokkos:function:: View( const ALLOC_PROP &prop, const array_layout& layout)

-   Allocating constructor with allocation properties and a layout object.
+   Allocating constructor with allocation properties (created by a call to `Kokkos::view_alloc`) and a layout object.
 If an execution space is specified in ``prop``, the initialization uses it and does not fence.
 Otherwise, the View is initialized using the default execution space instance corresponding to ``MemorySpace`` and fences it.